shahpreetk/online-booking-frontend/README.md

 ### 🙈 A kind request

-This was my first complete MERN stack project and if you like it please do give it a star ⭐️. \n Thank you!! 😁
+This was my first complete MERN stack project and if you like it please do give it a star ⭐️.

+Thank you!! 😁